Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 keywords: ["CSS", "Accessibility"]
 language: en
 dateCreated: 2021-12-13 00:00:00 +0100
-dateUpdated: 2021-12-13 00:00:00 +0100
+dateUpdated: 2023-12-01 00:00:00 +0100
 datePublished: 2021-12-13 00:00:00 +0100
 ---

 Most of the designs are rarely built with user preferences in mind, it is the appearance that matters after all!
 Few people realize the way you respect and adapt the design to users’ preferences can have an impact on how accessible your product is.
-In this article, I'll list out few things to keep in mind when developing inclusive designs.
+In this article, I’ll list out few things to keep in mind when developing inclusive designs.

 ## Prevent animations if a user prefers reduced motion

 > Some users experience distraction or nausea from animated content.
 For example, if scrolling a page causes elements to move (other than the essential movement associated with scrolling) it can trigger vestibular disorders. ~ [W3 WCAG](https://www.w3.org/WAI/WCAG21/Techniques/css/C39)

 [The `prefers-reduced-motion` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) can be used to detect if the user prefers to limit the amount of non-essential motions.
 The user can indicate this preference in their operating system.
-The following CSS code can be applied to disable that motion for users that request it:
+The following CSS code can be applied to disable that motion for users who request it:

 ```css
 @media (prefers-reduced-motion: reduced) {